karrick/gosync/README.md

 built on top of channels, `context.Context`, `sync.Locker`, and `container/list.List`.  `context.Context` itself is built on channels, spawning new go-routines with channels to monitor `context.Done` status at various points in execution.
-This library is designed to be used at a very high-level of abstraction, and is suitable for many uses.
-However, if you just want a simple semaphore, which is already present in the Go runtime, when you use this library, the resultant code will spawn go-routines and creates channels at multiple places, when none of it might be needed by your algorithm.
+That library is designed to be used at a very high-level of abstraction, and is suitable for many uses.
+However, if you just want a simple semaphore, which is already present in the Go runtime, when you use it, the application will spawn go-routines and creates channels at multiple places, when none of it might be needed by your algorithm.

-This library is a minimal semaphore library written on nothing but `sync.Cond`, which use the Go runtime semaphore code that is integrated with the scheduler.
+The library in this repository is a minimal semaphore library written on nothing but `sync.Cond`, which use the Go runtime semaphore code that is integrated with the scheduler.
 There are no channels created and no extra go-routines spawned to use semaphores, other than those created by the application code that might use this library.